 Domestic reforms to cushion India from global shocks

-Addressing the BRICS investment seminar here ahead of the 5-nation Summit beginning in Goa tomorrow, he said the government has put FDI on automatic route in almost 90 per cent of the areas that are eligible for foreign direct capital.
+Addressing the BRICS investment seminar here ahead of the 5-nation Summit beginning in Goa tomorrow, he said the government had put FDI on automatic route in almost 90 percent of the areas eligible for foreign direct capital.

-Stating that the ease of doing business has improved massively since the Modi government came to power, Jaitley said many sectors have been brought into the automatic route and now we don’t have any instance of cases pending indefinitely before the Foreign Investment Promotion Board.
+Stating that the ease of doing business has improved massively since the Modi government came to power, Jaitley said many sectors had been brought into the automatic route.
+Now we don’t have any instance of cases pending indefinitely before the Foreign Investment Promotion Board.

-“We have learned that notwithstanding the fact that there is a contraction as far as global growth is concerned, at least by domestic reforms we can neutralize the impact of the ongoing global slowdown,” he said.
+“We have learned that even though there is a contraction as far as global growth is concerned, at least by domestic reforms, we can neutralize the impact of the ongoing global slowdown,” he said.

-On India’s global competitiveness ranking, which has improved to 39 this year, he said many policy changes in the recent past have added to the ease of doing business.
+On India’s global competitiveness ranking, which has improved to 39 this year, he said many policy changes have added to the ease of doing business in the recent past.

-On the need for more cooperation between the BRICS nations (Brazil, Russia, India, China and South Africa), he noted that even though it has improved in the past there is still room for more periodic meetings to expand the areas of cooperation within the five-nation bloc.
+On the need for more cooperation between the BRICS nations (Brazil, Russia, India, China, and South Africa), he noted that even though it has improved in the past, there is still room for more periodic meetings to expand its areas within the five-nation bloc.